zhoushoujian/logger-for-cannot-duplicate/readme.md

 //support more one instances
 const logger = new Logger({
-  //if isDevEnv is true, it will print console
+  //if isDevEnv is true, it will print console, including logger-for-cannot-duplicate config
   isDevEnv: true,
   //indexedDB to put log info
   collectionName: "foo",